History of Harvest

 "I strongly believe that we've got to communicate the gospel so that it can be understood by secular-minded people," writes Laurie in his autobiography Lost Boy.
 "Otherwise we just end up talking to ourselves."

-Remarkably, more than 90,000 people attended what was the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.
+Remarkably, more than 90,000 people attended the first Harvest Crusade in 1990, featuring Greg Laurie as the evangelist.

-The Dallas Harvest will be simulcast to thousands of locations for a coast-to-coast evangelistic outreach called Harvest America.
+The Dallas Harvest America event will be simulcast to thousands of locations for a coast-to-coast, for what may be Harvest's largest outreach to date.
 The inaugural Harvest America program was simulcast from Angel Stadium in 2012 and drew some 302,700 participants, making it one of the largest evangelistic outreaches in U.S. history.

 Beginning with its first live crusade webcast in 1997, Harvest has pioneered the use of innovative technology to share its message of faith and hope with the world.
-Since that time, more than 1.5 million people have participated in live Harvest Crusade events via the Internet.
+Since that time, nearly 1.7 million people have participated in live Harvest Crusades via the Internet.